Imane-Souffer/Trees_classif/readme.md

 This code conduct a supervised training on Hyperspectral data from PRISMA mission using the Hyper3Dnet model.
 The model is implemented with Tensoflow package and it runs using GPU on the MAAP.

+## The workspace

+The Jupyter MAAP stack dev file sample in :

+	**dev_file_GPU.txt** allows using the GPU.

+This devfile contains a nodeSelector and a toleratino to be able to use the gpu node.

 ## datasets and packages